Cape Neddick Baptist Church and Parsonage in the Early 1900s.

 Cape Neddick Baptist Church History

-On August 13, 1829, a council met to consider organizing a Regular Baptist Church.
+On Aug.
+13, 1829, a council met to consider organizing a Regular Baptist Church.
 Representatives from Wells, South Berwick, Kennebunkport, and Portsmouth resolved to recognize them.
 Oliver Barron was the first Pastor and Cotton Chase the first Deacon.
-Mr. Chase and Mr. Samuel Weare were two of the original Propietors..Seven women and five men signed a statement of beliefs and a church covenant.
-Before the year 1829 had passed many others of the original builders had come into the church including Samuel Adams.
-On January 1, 1830, Samuel Adams was chosen Church Clerk, serving unstil 1863.
+Mr. Chase and Samuel Weare were two of the original Propietors.
+Seven women and five men signed a statement of beliefs and created a church covenant.
+Before the year 1829 had passed, many others of the original builders had come into the church including Samuel Adams.
+On Jan.
+1, 1830, Samuel Adams was chosen Church Clerk, serving until 1863.

-The one-hundredth anniversary was celebrated November 15, 1954, and was a day of rejoicing under Pastor Gilbert Ward.
-Rev. J. Wesley Stuart brought the morning message and Rev. James Dagino the evening sermon.
-Previous to that, during the previous ten years many improvements were made to the property.
-A new oil-fired heating system was installed, an electric organ bought, and the sanctuary repainted with a new ceiling.
+The 100th anniversary was celebrated on Nov.
+15, 1954, and was a day of rejoicing under Pastor Gilbert Ward.
+The Rev. J. Wesley Stuart brought the morning message and the Rev. James Dagino, the evening sermon.
+In the previous ten years, many improvements had been made to the property.
+A new oil-fired heating system was installed, an electric organ purchased, and the sanctuary repainted with a new ceiling.
 The parsonage was painted and remodeled.
-Five different pastors serve.From November 1954 to November 1958, the Church was led forward by Rev. Norman MacFarlane.
-Rev. Richard Parker came to us and served from March 4, 1959, to Sept.
+From November 1954 to November 1958, the Church was led forward by the Rev. Norman MacFarlane.
+The Rev. Richard Parker served from March 4, 1959 to Sept.
 6, 1961.
 It was during his pastorate that the Cape Neddick Baptist Church was incorporated.
 This incorporation took place February 24, 1960, and all property belonging to the Society was conveyed to the Church.
-Pastor Donald B. Weymouth came to us January 21, 1962.
-It was Pastor Weymouth who conducted the dedication service for the new building on November 12, 1961.
+Pastor Donald B. Weymouth began serving on Jan.
+21, 1962.
+It was Pastor Weymouth who conducted the dedication service for the new building on Nov.
+12, 1961.

-On February 4, 1968, a formal burning of the mortgage was celebrated after only six years instead of the anticipated ten.
-During the leadership of Pastor Weymouth, land was purchased for increased parking and recreational uses.Rev.
-Alvin Cooper became the pastor on July 8, 1979.
-Rev. Cooper baptized seventeen people during his pastorate.
-Rev. James Waugh arrived in March 1984 and served until 992.
-Sixteen baptisms took place, a new piano purchased and an alarm system installed.
+On Feb.
+4, 1968, a formal burning of the mortgage was celebrated after only six years, instead of the anticipated ten.
+During the leadership of Pastor Weymouth, land was purchased for increased parking and recreational uses.
+The Rev. Alvin Cooper became the pastor on July 8, 1979.
+He baptized 17 people during his tenure.
+The Rev. James Waugh arrived in March of 1984 and served until 1992.
+Sixteen baptisms took place, a new piano was purchased and an alarm system was installed.
 Several thousands of dollars were donated to help a clinic in Haiti.
-The Rev. Henry Bock served as interim until the Rev. Dr. Judson I. Stone arrived in October, 1993.
-Pastor Stone baptized sixteen people
+The Rev. Henry Bock served as interim until the Rev. Dr. Judson Stone arrived in October, 1993.
+Pastor Stone baptized 16 people

 The Church has ministered to the community at every opportunity and in many different ways.
 This Meeting House has been a place of worship for many summer people throughout the years.
-It has been a place where many have found comfort in times of trials.
+It has been a place where many have found comfort in times of trial.
 The gospel of Jesus Christ has been preached in its fullness.
 The activities undertaken were for the glory of God and to honor Him.
-Our Heavenly Father has blessed this body of believers and Church property greatly over the past years.
+Our Heavenly Father has blessed this body of believers and church property greatly over the past years.